timea/uberSF/README.md

 - UBER DK - you inspired the project
 - [Roland Körmöczy](https://dk.linkedin.com/in/roland-kormoczy-17046112b) - idea of the game, support, debugging and massage
 - [Johnny Fekete](https://es.linkedin.com/in/johnnyfekete) - JS help, keeping company and laugh
-- [Szilvia Pálmai](https://dk.linkedin.com/in/szilvia-palmai-a9638050) - the artwork representing the witch
+- [Szilvia Pálmai](https://dk.linkedin.com/in/szilvia-palmai-a9638050) - the story and artwork representing the witch
 - @sallymroberts - database of the SceneFrancisco project (very well sanitized data from the starting point of the public data, even extended.
 Thanks! )